Healing and Revival

 "Apostle of Healing"

-That's what John G. Lake called Dorothea Trudel in his sermons.
-He called her an apostle, and likened her to Luther in the changes that came, to the church, because of her ministry.
+John G. Lake called Dorothea Trudel an apostle of healing in his sermons.
+He likened her to Luther in the changes that came, to the church, because of her ministry.
 That's an astounding statement and would have certainly surprised Dorothea, whose humility was inherent in every part of her work.

 Trudel was not